tomasmax/restaurant_search_algolia/README.md

 I used npm, gulp, bootstrap and instantsearch.js by Algolia to develop a restaurant search demo.

+In order to create `final_restaurants.json` file mixing all the data from `restaurants_list.json` and `restaurants_info.csv` I implemented a Ruby script.

+If you want to run the script you need to have ruby 2.3.2 installed and run in `resources/dataset/` folder

+`ruby mix_data.rb`

 ## Local Setup
 Having npm installed, type in your terminal: